leonardt/silica-old/Proposal.md

 controller, and image processing modules.
 We aim to replace as much of the state machine logic found in the existing pipeline with FSMs written in Silica.

+Alongside a demo application, Silica will drive the maintenance and development of the Magma internals that it depends on.
+To support Silica, Magma will be updated for Python 3.
+Silica will also help define general interfaces for DSLs that wish to use Magma as a backend target.

 ```
 * Why is it interesting, challenging, or important about the project?
 ```